 - Choosing appropriate chunk shapes and sizes for Dask collections

 - Querying resource usage and debugging errors

-The tutorial will take place from 1-5 PM Mountain Time on February 6 and can be attended either virtually or in-person at the NCAR Mesa Lab.
-If you are interested in participating in one or both of these sessions, please use this form to register by February 3rd at 12 PM MST.
+The tutorial will take place from 1 to 5 p.m.
+MST on February 6 and can be attended either virtually or in-person at the NCAR Mesa Lab.
+If you are interested in participating in one or both sessions, please use this form to register by February 3 at noon MST.

 This tutorial is open to non-UCAR staff.
 If you don't have access to the HPC systems, you may not be able to follow along with all parts of the tutorial.
 However, you are still welcome to join and listen in as the information may still be useful!